JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 We have, but it is not for everyone.
 To qualify for the plan, you must be staying at a resort on property.

-The dining plan can be advantageous if your family like to eat a lot, and you use the plan wisely.
+The dining plan can be advantageous if your family likes to eat a lot, and you use the plan wisely.
 Our main reason for using it is it allows us to prepay for most of our food, reducing the stress of keeping up with finances during the vacation.
 To get the most "bang for the buck" we usually order the more expensive menu options for each meal when we are on a dining plan.

 If you go during the _International Food and Wine Festival_ or _Flower and Garden Festival_, the food kiosks accept snack credits for many of the food offerings.
 We have found this is a great way to use our snack credits, especially if we order bottled waters and food from the Garden Grocer (see below).